 The Swimmers is out on Netflix now.

-Furvah Shah, 22, is a culture and lifestyle journalist currently working at The Independent.
+Furvah Shah, 23, is a culture and lifestyle journalist currently working at Cosmopolitan Magazine.
 Being from a Pakistani, Muslim background, Furvah is passionate about diversifying representations of women, Muslims and ethnic minorities within the media and passing the microphone to underrepresented communities.
-You can keep up-to-date with her latest writing and work over on Twitter (@furvahs) and Instagram (@furvahs)